Alex13832/algo/data_structures/README.md

 ===================================

 ##### Singly Linked List
-`linked_list.h` is an implementation of a singly linked list.
+`singly_linked_list.h` is an implementation of a singly linked list.